 Donations of appreciated real estate, stocks and bonds, or other valuables offer significant tax benefits.
 A donor is entitled to take a charitable deduction for the full fair market value and the capital gains tax is eliminated in most cases.

-You can donate your used cell phones to benefit our Protective Services program.
-These phones are recycled for use by domestic violence victims or, if too old, for parts, and Minuteman receives cash for each phone; the amount varies by the condition and age of the phone.
-Please bring your old cell phones and batteries to our office at 26 Crosby Drive, Bedford, MA or to one of our community partners.
+You can donate your used smartphones, cell phones, iPads, tablets and iPods to benefit our Protective Services program.
+These phones are responsibly recycled through a zero landfill environmental policy and Minuteman receives cash for each device; the amount varies by the condition and age of the device.
+Minuteman has earned nearly $14,000 from this project!
+This is a great opportunity to be charitable and "green", so please bring your old cell phones and batteries to our office at 26 Crosby Drive, Bedford, MA or to one of our community partners.

 Minuteman is a member of the Affinity Program, a charitable effort that will generate an annual contribution from TD Bank, based on the number of members who choose Minuteman Senior Services as the recipient.
 Members accounts are not affected in any way - balances are used to determine the level of contribution and are kept confidential.
 If you are already a TD Bank customer, visit any branch location or call 781-229-4911 and ask to have your account coded to Minuteman Senior Services.
 Our code number is A1969.
 And here's a bonus for YOU: If you open a new, non-interest bearing checking account and use the coupon, TD Bank will give you $25!